Organic Certification Cost Share Funds

 Clicking on the translation link activates a free translation service to convert the page to Spanish.
 As with any Internet translation, the conversion is not context-sensitive and may not translate the text to its original meaning.
 NC State Extension does not guarantee the accuracy of the translated text.
 Please note that some applications and/or services may not function as expected when translated.Collapse ▲

 Organic food is produced by farmers who emphasize the use of renewable resources and the conservation of soil and water to enhance environmental quality for future generations.
 Organic meat, poultry, eggs, and dairy products come from animals that are given no antibiotics or growth hormones.
 Organic food is produced without using most conventional pesticides; petroleum-based fertilizers or sewage sludge-based fertilizers; bioengineering; or ionizing radiation.
 Before a product can be labeled USDA organic, a Government-approved certifier inspects the farm where the food is grown to make sure the farmer is following all the rules necessary to meet USDA organic standards.
 Companies that handle or process organic food before it gets to your local supermarket or restaurant must be certified, too.

 To obtain this symbol the food must contain at least 95% organic ingredients, not counting added water and salt.

-- Organic Grower, Shipper, Packer information – NC Fresh Link Directory
+Organic Grower, Shipper, and Packer information can be found at the NC Fresh Link Directory

 NC Organic Certification Cost Share Program